jmacost5/CPP-528-Project/analysis/Neighborhood.md

 The college graduate relationship goes from negative in its first regression to positive in the full fixed effects model, which means that the fixed effects model accounted for variation in the intercepts by metro area, but that there is either still more to the story in terms of data analysis or that college graduates truly lower home values (student debt could be a factor).
 It’s possible that if we look by tract we may see a different relationship of college grads to median home value.

-[1] Chong, E. (2017).
-Examining the negative impacts of gentrification.
-Georgetown Journal on Poverty Law & Policy.

-[2] Rucks-Ahidiana, Z. (2021).
-Racial composition and trajectories of gentrification in the United States.
-Urban Studies, 58(13), 2721-2741.

-[3] Brummet, Q., & Reed, D. (2019).
-The effects of gentrification on the well-being and opportunity of original resident adults and children.